 Fast Pitch would not exist without our amazing volunteers, and we would love to have you join our team!
-Our 2014 program has concluded, but stay tuned for details on our 2016 program and check out these different roles to see if there’s a fit for your skills and interests!
+Our 2014 program has concluded, but stay tuned for details on our next Fast Pitch and check out these different roles to see if there’s a fit for your skills and interests!

 Coaches will work with a Fast Pitch participant on both the substance and the presentation of their business plan or initiative, focusing on the judging criteria.
 We need coaches for 40 teams.
 Experience working with innovators in non-profit or socially-motivated for-profit early-stage ventures is required.

 Coaches’ tasks include reading and scoring applications (2-4 hours); review of participant materials (1-2 hours); at least one in-person coaching session (2-4 hours); attend or review videos of the Quarterfinals (2-6 hours), and informal email/phone/coffee discussions (3+ hours).